Gemerská Panica

 Gemerská Panica (Gömörpanyit) is a village and municipality in the Rožňava District in the Košice Region of middle-eastern Slovakia.

+History

+Before the establishment of independent Czechoslovakia in 1918, Gemerská Panica was part of Gömör and Kishont County within the Kingdom of Hungary.
+From 1938 to 1944, it was again part of Hungary as a result of the First Vienna Award.

 Geography

-The village lies at an altitude of 194 metres and covers an area of 14.920 km².
+The village lies at an altitude of 194 metres and covers an area of 14.920 km2.

 It has a population of about 700 people.